mjoseland/automation/README.md

 **Singleton:** N<br>
 **Stateful:** Y

+Stores resources store the information necessary to:
 1. Retrieves an internal or external HTTP request from the request repository
 2. Assembles and sends the request
-3. Performs a configurable test and optional associated translation to a JSON object on the response
+3. With the received response: performs a configurable test and optional associated translation to a JSON object
 4. If the test passes, sends the JSON reduction to a configurable internal service

 TODO:
 * Everything

-#### Notifier
+#### Email Notifier
 **Primary Branch:** N/A<br>
 **Singleton:** N<br>
 **Stateful:** Y

-Notifications with configurable transmission method.
-Available transmission methods will be limited to email only in the medium term.

-**Notifier Type:** Email<br>
-* Configurable fields are email address, subject prefix
+Sends an email notification on receiving a valid request.

+**Required Fields:**<br>
+* Email address
+* Subject

+**Optional Fields:**<br>
+* Body

 TODO:
 * Everything